Anthroposophical Society: History

+As Cristina Burack put it, "Steiner's contradictory views meant that anthroposophy was both attractive and a threat to the Nazi movement."
+According to Staudenmaier, "He sometimes held antisemitic views and philosemitic views at the same time".
 On November 1, 1935, the National Socialist regime banned the society in Germany for its "close relations with foreign freemasons, Jews and pacifists."
 The order issued by Reinhard Heydrich stated that, as a result of its opposition to the National Socialistic idea of Volk, the activities of the Anthroposophical Society endangered the National Socialistic state.
 Jewish teachers at the Waldorf schools were consequently dismissed.
+Jehovah's Witnesses were treated much more aggressively than Anthroposophists.
+(Note: Meaning that after 1942, Jehovah's Witnesses were spared from harsh treatment.
+Jehovah's Witnesses could escape persecution and personal harm by signing a document indicating renunciation of their faith, submission to state authority, and support of the German military.)

 From the 1930s until the 1960s, disputes over two separate issues, publishing rights for Steiner's books and the spiritual direction of the society, led to the Anthroposophical Society being effectively divided into several groups with little connection.
 Through efforts on all sides, the splinter groups merged again into the present Society in the early 1960s.
+While married to Marie Steiner-von Sivers, Steiner had a mistress, Ita Wegman.
+After Steiner's death, the Anthroposophical Society was divided between his wife and his mistress.

 Organization

 United States

 The Anthroposophical Society in America, headquartered in Ann Arbor, Michigan, is one of over seventy national societies of the international General Anthroposophical Society, headquartered at the Goetheanum in Dornach, Switzerland.
 The American Society has branches, groups, and sections in over 36 states.

 The goal of the Anthroposophical Society in America is to further the work of Rudolf Steiner.
 It is a non-sectarian, non-political association devoted to such ends.
 It supports study groups, regional branches, the School for Spiritual Science in North America, and the Rudolf Steiner Library.

 The administrative offices for the U.S. Society are located at the Rudolf Steiner House, 1923 Geddes Avenue, Ann Arbor, Michigan.